Easy RISC-V

 That’s… still a lot going on.
 Let’s take on some simpler cases first: If rd is x0 then the only thing these instructions do is jumping.
 We can use it instead of the branch instructions for an unconditional jump.

-For convenience, a pseudoinstruction is available for you: j is for jal with rd being x0:
+For convenience, a pseudoinstruction is available for you: j (“jump”) is for jal with rd being x0:

 j label

-As of jalr, you can jump to an address that’s stored in a register.
+As for jalr, you can jump to an address that’s stored in a register.
 In C, that would be dealing with function pointers.
-You’d need this any time where a dynamic dispatch is needed.
+You’d need this any time dynamic dispatch is needed.
 For example, we load the address of foo into a register first before jumping to it.

 lui x10, %hi(foo) addi x10, x10, %lo(foo) jalr x0, 0(x10) # This isn't executed li x12, 1 ebreak foo: # This is executed li x12, 2 ebreak